Gayathri4801/NASSCOM-VSD-IAT/DAY-3/SKY_3_readme.md

 ![Screenshot 2024-03-18 193317](https://github.com/Gayathri4801/NASSCOM-VSD-IAT/assets/163323618/d1bc7c98-7493-4f89-8a34-ba01c28be3c0)

-## Lab introduction to Magic steps to load Sky130 tech-rules
 ## Lab exercise to fix poly.9 error in Sky130 tech-file.

 There are so many errors in the unfinished implementation of tech files.
 Type load poly in console window.
 It will show available poly's.
-Some incorrect poly are there.
+Some incorrect poly's are there.
 Check the description of that poly in the below website.
    https://skywater-pdk.readthedocs.io/en/main/